benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 ## Environment Variables

-The following environment variables are required by aws-database-backup.
+The following environment variables are configurable by aws-database-backup.

 | Environment Variable        | Purpose                                   |
 | --------------------------- |-------------------------------------------|